 ColorZilla is extremely popular, and it has millions of users for a good reason.
 Very simply, it gives you a wealth of information about the colours used on a page, which can be useful whether you're taking inspiration from another site you've seen, or picking your own from a palette.

-Accessibility – this is, ensuring that sites are equally usable by people with disabilities – is important on the web.
-Yet unfortunately it isn't always front-of-mind for developers, and so testing tools which help ensure the right focus can be extremely valuable.
+Accessibility (opens in new tab) – that is, ensuring that sites are equally usable by people with disabilities – is important on the web.
+Yet unfortunately it isn't always front-of-mind for developers, and so testing tools that help ensure the right focus can be extremely valuable.

 The aXe extension adds functionality to the browser's Developer Tools which enable you to check for accessibility problems automatically.
 Not only does this give you the benefit of rapid, automated testing, but one of aXe's strengths is in avoiding false positives, so you know its findings need to be addressed.